Memorandum of Association

 Discontinuation of Membership

-- Members who have not (or refuse) to sign the True Grist Pledge annually will be removed from the Club.
+- Members who have not (or refuse) to sign the Memorandum of Association (which includes the Participation Waiver and Code of Conduct) annually will be removed from the Club.

-- The Club expects responsible behaviour from all Member and Club activity participants.
-Regardless of a Member’s class, action to restrict, suspend or terminate their membership in the Club may be taken if the Club Executive (by majority vote and in their sole discretion) feel a Member has demonstrated behaviour that is unbecoming, contrary to The Pledge, or contrary to the Club’s mission.
+- The Club expects responsible behaviour, consistent with Club values, from all Member and Club activity participants.
+Regardless of a Member’s class, action to restrict, suspend or terminate their membership in the Club may be taken if the Club Executive (by majority vote and in their sole discretion) feel a Member has demonstrated behaviour that is unbecoming, contrary to Club values, or contrary to the Club’s mission.
 Severe action can be expected if a Member willfully damages Club or another Member’s property or jeopardizes Member safety.

 Changes to this Agreement

 At the sole discretion of the Club Executive, this informal governing agreement may be revised, clarified, updated, or otherwise altered periodically.
-Members will be notified of changes at least 2 weeks advance to enactment.
-Agreeance to any future agreement is signified through the continuation of a Member’s membership to the Club.
+Agreeance to any future version of this document is signified through the Member’s joining of the Club and/or renewing of their membership.

 Availability of this Agreement